pyHaiCS/pyhaics.github.io/docs/api.md

          sampler, RNG_key)
 ```

-The sAIA method works by iteratively optimizing the integration parameters to achieve a target acceptance rate while maintaining the efficiency of the sampling process.
+The s-AIA method works by iteratively optimizing the integration parameters to achieve a target acceptance rate while maintaining the efficiency of the sampling process.
 It consists of three main phases:

 1. **Tuning Phase**: During this phase, the algorithm explores different combinations of step sizes and integration steps to find optimal values that lead to the desired acceptance rate.